toontoet/meteor-dynamic-tables/docs/GroupedTable.md

 ## Usage

-Use in the same way as [CustomizableTable](./docs/CustomizableTable.md) with three extra argument
+Use in the same way as [CustomizableTable](./docs/CustomizableTable.md) with five extra argument

 ```html
 {{> GroupedTable groupableFields=groupableFields lazy=true expandAll=false ...}}
 ```

+`loading` display a message or render a template when the groups are being loaded.

 `lazy` determines whether all tables should be loaded up front reqardless of expansion, it defaults to true (where the tables don't load until the section is expanded)

 `expandAll` determines whether all groups should be expanded (and thus load the tables)

 `groupableFields` contains an array of the fields which are defined as groupable.
 Each item in the array looks like this:

+`groupChain` An array of the names of the default chain of groups to use, e.g., `["folderName", "age"]`.
+This value will be overwritten if a custom field is provided

 ```js
 {